XinFinOrg/Open-Hackathon/Hackference-2018/XinFin.md

 ---

 ## Contacting Us
-We may have a booth set up during the hackathon, so drop by to meet us!
+We are available in the XinFin's conference room at Hackference 2018.

+Feel free to contact us and join our [Telegram Developer Group](https://t.me/XinFinDevelopers)